shivannis/xandr-docs-public/xandr-docs/articles/curate/geo-radius-segments.md

 Click **Next**.

-### Step 3.Choose the method to add Geo Radius Segment features
+### Step 3.
+Choose the method to add Geo Radius Segment features

 **Copy and paste**